JuanIrache/app-prototyping-barcelona/README.md

 # ToDo

-- Use return in useEffect to unsubscribe from window
-- Animate projects slider on first load?
-Pause when clicked inside
 - Simplify app with usereducer
-  - Improve implementation of setVideo, setGalleryIndex (still passing props down)
-  - Avoid setimmediate hack
 - Transitions
 - Split gallery, slider and thumb images in folders?
 - memoize more stuff?